mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 *  Ability for the Users and developer register an account.
 *  Ability for the Users and developer to search recipes.
 *  Ability for the Users to contact the Developer with EmailJs functionality.
-*  Ability for the Admin to delete recipes and accounts.
+*  Ability for the Admin to delete recipes.
 *  Easy design and navigation.
 *  Mobile first design.